SumitBanikGit/MBConicHulls/README.md

 # MBConicHulls
 MBConicHulls: a Mathematica package to evaluate N-fold MB integrals.

 Version 1.1 can evaluate MB integrals with straight-contours.
 It can also evaluate one-fold MB integrals.
-More details can be found in [2212.XXXXX].
+More details can be found in [2212.11839](https://arxiv.org/abs/2212.11839).

-Version 1.0 can evaluate two-higher fold MB integrals with non-straight contours.
+Version 1.0 can evaluate two or higher-fold MB integrals with non-straight contours.
 It is identical to the one published in [2012.15108](https://arxiv.org/abs/2012.15108) and [Phys.
 Rev. Lett.
 127, 151601](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.127.151601).

 ```
 ███╗   ███╗██████╗  ██████╗ ██████╗ ███╗   ██╗██╗ ██████╗██╗  ██╗██╗   ██╗██╗     ██╗     ███████╗